teambit/docs/docs/getting-started/02-quick-start.md

 ### Track hook component

-To have the component be managed by Bit, track its root directory.

 ```sh
 $ bit add hooks/use-get-joke --namespace hooks
 ```

 > **Review the documentation**
 >
-> As with any other component, Bit automatically document your hook.
+> As with any other component, Bit automatically documents your hook.
 Head over to the component page on the workspace UI to review it.

 ### Add live examples

-Examples are descriptions and playable code that instruct on how a component should be used.
+Examples are descriptions and playable code that instruct on how to use a component.
 Examples are set using the `examples` variable in the `<component>.docs.tsx` file.
 The `examples` variable receives an array of objects, each representing a single example and each contains the following data (keys):

 - `scope` - An `object` with all relevant imports.